|The Chronicles of Emerland Solitaire||Card Game, Rating 4.2|

 There is no doubt that card games are a great way for seniors to keep their minds active.
 Not only do they help improve cognitive function, but they also provide a fun social activity.
 In fact, research has shown that regularly playing card games can help prevent Alzheimer’s for up to 5 years.
-So if you're looking for ways to stay sharp and engaged, be sure to add some card games to your repertoire!
+So if you're looking for ways to stay sharp and engaged, be sure to add some card games such as solitaire on PC to your repertoire!